MND Australia

 • managing grief and bereavement

-• how specialist palliative care services and other professionals can help you with quality of life
+• how specialist palliative care services and other professionals can help you and your family with quality of life

 • what happens after death

-• the importance of providing clear details about your wishes
+• how to give clear details about your wishes

 • genetic counselling and organ and tissue donation